Blaxploitation

+Initially, blaxploitation films were black cinema produced for the entertainment of Black people in the cities of the US, but the entertainment appeal of the black characters and human stories extended into the mainstream cinema of corporate Hollywood.
+Recognizing the profitability of the financially inexpensive blaxploitation films, the corporate movie studios then produced blaxploitation movies specifically for the cultural sensibilities of mainstream viewers.
+The movie-business magazine Variety reported the films Sweet Sweetback's Baadasssss Song (1971) and Shaft as the mainstream blaxploitation films that followed the assimilation of blaxploitation into mainstream cinema, by way of the film Cotton Comes to Harlem (1970).
+Blaxploitation films were the first to feature soundtracks of funk and soul music.

 Description

 General themes

 Blaxploitation films set in the Northeast or West Coast mainly take place in poor urban neighborhoods.
-Pejorative terms for white characters, such as "cracker" and "honky," are commonly used.
+Pejorative terms for white characters, such as "cracker" and "honky", are commonly used.
 Blaxploitation films set in the South often deal with slavery and miscegenation.
 The genre's films are often bold in their statements and use violence, sex, drug trafficking and other shocking qualities to provoke the audience.
 The films usually portray black protagonists overcoming "The Man" or emblems of the white majority that oppresses the black community.

-Blaxploitation includes several subtypes, including crime (Foxy Brown), action/martial arts (Three the Hard Way), westerns (Boss Nigger), horror (Abby, Blacula), prison (Penitentiary), comedy (Uptown Saturday Night), nostalgia (Five on the Black Hand Side), coming-of-age (Cooley High/Cornbread, Earl and Me), and musical (Sparkle).
+Blaxploitation includes several subtypes, including crime (Foxy Brown), action/martial arts (Three the Hard Way), Westerns (Boss Nigger), horror (Abby, Blacula), prison (Penitentiary), comedy (Uptown Saturday Night), nostalgia (Five on the Black Hand Side), coming-of-age (Cooley High/Cornbread, Earl and Me), and musical (Sparkle).

 Following the example set by Sweet Sweetback's Baadasssss Song, many blaxploitation films feature funk and soul jazz soundtracks with heavy bass, funky beats and wah-wah guitars.
 These soundtracks are notable for complexity that was not common to the radio-friendly funk tracks of the 1970s.
 They also often feature a rich orchestration which included flutes and violins.

+Blaxploitation was one of the first film categories to have female leads portray brave, heroic, active protagonists.
+Actresses such as Pam Grier in Coffy and Gloria Hendry in Black Belt Jones opened the door for actresses to become action stars which inspired later films such as Kill Bill and Set It Off.

 Following the popularity of these films in the 1970s, movies within other genres began to feature black characters with stereotypical blaxploitation characteristics, such as the Harlem underworld characters in the James Bond film Live and Let Die (1973), Jim Kelly's character in Enter the Dragon (1973) and Fred Williamson's character in The Inglorious Bastards (1978).